Vivekumar3110/TCP-LP-in-WiFi-environment/scratch/tcp_lp/design_readme.md

     <img src = "https://github.com/Vivekumar3110/TCP-LP-in-WiFi-environment/blob/tcp_lp/Topology-images/Ad-Hoc%20Network.drawio.png"> <br />
     <br />
     <p>In this topology,there are 6 nodes and two nodes are connected by  P2P link.
 And all these 3 P2P link is connected to WIFI.
-      <b>We have implemented this topology to evaluate tcp-lp.Code is present in scrach/tcp_lp file named Adhoc_topology_tcp-lp.cc which is sucessfully running.</b>
+      <b>We have implemented this topology to evaluate tcp-lp.Code is present in scrach/tcp_lp file named <a href="https://github.com/Vivekumar3110/TCP-LP-in-WiFi-environment/blob/tcp_lp/scratch/tcp_lp/adhoc_topology_tcp-lp.cc">Adhoc_topology_tcp-lp.cc</a> which is sucessfully running.</b>
     </p>
     <br />
   </li>